Rhon0410/responsive-facade-visual-semantic-data/README.md

 For this reason, **the 150 original architectural source images are not redistributed through this repository.**

-The repository instead releases derived research data: case metadata, ResNet-50 numerical embeddings, 43-dimensional visual features, Set A and Set B cluster memberships, image-level CLIP evaluation scores, generation prompts and recorded parameters, six-prototype similarity and prediction data, and confusion-matrix data.
+The repository instead releases derived research data: case metadata, ResNet-50 numerical embeddings, 43-dimensional visual features, Set A and Set B cluster memberships, Set B façade-masking sensitivity-analysis data, image-level CLIP evaluation scores, generation prompts and recorded parameters, six-prototype similarity and prediction data, and confusion-matrix data.

 The AI-generated experimental images produced specifically for the controlled generative validation are provided separately in `09_Generated_experiment_images.xlsx`, to support research transparency, visual inspection, and correspondence with the released CLIP evaluation records.